Entity Framework Core tools reference - Package Manager Console in Visual Studio

 Scaffold-DbContext "Server=(localdb)\mssqllocaldb;Database=Blogging;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models

-Example that scaffolds only selected tables and creates the context in a separate folder with a specified name:
+Example that scaffolds only selected tables and creates the context in a separate folder with a specified name and namespace:

 Generates a SQL script that applies all of the changes from one selected migration to another selected migration.

 |-From <String>||The starting migration.
 Migrations may be identified by name or by ID.
 The number 0 is a special case that means before the first migration.
 Defaults to 0.|

 |-To <String>||The ending migration.
 Defaults to the last migration.|

 |Generate a script that can be used on a database at any migration.|

 |-Output <String>||The file to write the result to.
 IF this parameter is omitted, the file is created with a generated name in the same folder as the app's runtime files are created, for example: /obj/Debug/netcoreapp2.1/ghbkztfz.sql/.|

 The To, From, and Output parameters support tab-expansion.

 The following example creates a script for the InitialCreate migration, using the migration name.

 The following example creates a script for all migrations after the InitialCreate migration, using the migration ID.